Definition

 - Blood pressure management is critical but should only be actively reduced in hypertensive emergencies, such as hypertensive encephalopathy, cardiac failure, or aortic dissection.

-Hospital Admission and Monitoring:
+Hospital Admission and Monitoring

 - All suspected stroke patients should be admitted directly to a hyperacute stroke unit within 4 hours of hospital arrival to enable early thrombolysis and prevent complications.